Hiran case:Maha ATS arrests cop, bookie;says Waze main accused | Law-Order

 Shinde is a convict in the 2006 Lakhan Bhaiya fake encounter case and he came out from jail on furlough last year, he said, adding that Shinde had been in touch with Waze since then.

+At around 11 pm on that day, when Vimla and her sons tried calling Hiran, they found that his phone was switched off, as per the investigation.

+Hiran had earlier claimed that the SUV, which was found near the south Mumbai residence of industrialist Mukesh Ambani on February 25, was stolen from his possession.

-Waze is currently in the custody of the National Investigation Agency (NIA) which is probing the recovery of an explosives-laden vehicle which was found parked near industrialist Mukesh Ambani's multi-storey residence 'Antilia' in south Mumbai on February 25.
+Waze is currently in the custody of the National Investigation Agency (NIA) which is probing the recovery of the vehicle containing gelatin sticks and a threat letter which was found parked near Ambani's multi-storey residence 'Antilia'.

 ''Sachin Waze is a prime accused in the Hiran murder case.
 He had played a key role.
 During the probe, the ATS found that Gaur had provided five SIM cards to API Waze and Shinde for the crime.
 Shinde used to help Waze in his illegal activities,'' the official said.